Facebook discloses security breach affecting 50 million users

 “”This is another sobering indicator that Congress needs to step up and take action to protect the privacy and security of social media users,” Democratic U.S. Senator Mark Warner said in a statement.

+Federal Trade Commission Commissioner Rohit Chopra on Twitter said “I want answers” with a link to a Reuters story on the breach.

-Facebook’s latest vulnerability had existed since July 2017, but the company first identified it Tuesday after spotting an unusual increase in use of its “view as” privacy feature on Sept.
+Facebook’s latest vulnerability had existed since July 2017, but the company first identified it on Tuesday after spotting an unusual increase in use of its “view as” privacy feature on Sept.
 16.

 “View as” allows users to see what their own profile looks like to someone else, enabling them to verify their privacy settings.
 The flaw inadvertently put the wrong digital code, similar to a browser cookie, on the devices of people using “view as.”